- Bundle an app that was developed using either the Mobile Development Kit editor or the Mobile Development Kit extension for Visual Studio Code.

 Live Mode Debugging¶

 You can use the Mobile Development Kit Visual Studio Code extension for live-mode debugging in Visual Studio Code.
-The live mode debugging means to debug a Mobile Development Kit application deployed by the SAP Cloud Platform Mobile Services.
+The live mode debugging means to debug a Mobile Development Kit application deployed by the SAP Mobile Services.

 Follow these steps to enable live-mode debugging: